Highway to Health – Week 2: Clean Up Your Cab

 - Go back to the basics.
 Healthy eating doesn’t need to be hard or expensive if you take a back to basics approach.
 My basic rule of thumb around clean eating; make veggies, greens, fruits, fish, lean meats and good carbs like sweet potatoes, brown rice and quinoa the stars of your diet.
 Minimize packaged foods wherever possible.
-I understand your challenges around this while you’re on the road, so check out our Facebook group this week to see the list of naughty foods to avoid and (accessible) nice ones to enjoy while you are traveling.
+I understand your challenges around this while you’re on the road, so check out our Facebook group with free daily health updates this week to see the list of naughty foods to avoid and (accessible) nice ones to enjoy while you are traveling.

 I’ve got so much more to share with you throughout the week, so look for me on Facebook, text me your burning questions on Text-In Tuesday and I can’t wait to hear from you this Friday on Facebook Live.